adl-lang/adl/docs/compiler.md

 references definition z from the a.b.c module.
 The first file found on the ADL search path with name a/b/c.adl will be used for this import.

+If a directory on the search path contains an `adl-package.json` file, it will be loaded and parsed as the [AdlPackage][adl-package] type.
+Dependencies specified there will be added to ADL the search path.

 ##  outputdir

     --outputdir <dir> | -O <dir>